 - 12 whole Oreos, chopped (about 1.5 cups, or 135g)

 - Preheat to 350°F (177°C).

-- Make the crust: In a food processor or blender, pulse 20 Oreos (including the cream filling) into a fine crumb.
-You should have about 2 cups, or 220g.
-Stir the Oreo crumbs and melted butter together.
-Press tightly into the bottom and up the sides of a 9-inch pie dish.
+- Bake the crust: In a food processor or blender, pulse 22 Oreos (including the cream filling) into a fine crumb.
+You should have about 2 cups (packed) crumbs, or 250g.
+Pour crumbs into a large bowl.
+Add the melted butter and stir to combine.
+The mixture will be thick and quite wet.
+Try to smash/break up any large chunks.
+Pour the mixture into an un-greased 9-inch pie dish.
+With medium pressure using your hand, pat the crumbs down into the bottom and up the sides to make a compact, thick crust.
+See Oreo crust page for more success tips if needed.
 Bake for 10 minutes.
 Allow to cool as you prepare the filling.

 - Make the filling: Using a hand mixer or a stand mixer fitted with a whisk attachment, whip the cold heavy cream into stiff peaks on medium-high speed, about 4 minutes.
 Set aside.
 Using a hand mixer or a stand mixer fitted with a whisk or paddle attachment, beat the cream cheese on medium speed until perfectly smooth and creamy.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 Add the confectioners’ sugar and vanilla extract and beat on medium-high speed until combined.
 Make sure there are no large lumps of cream cheese.
 If there are lumps, keep beating until smooth.